 If you're behind on your payments, consider filing for Chapter 13 bankruptcy.
 You can pay off the vehicle balance over three to five years in a Chapter 13 repayment plan and keep the car.

-But if you don't make the payments, including catching up on any arrearages on the car loan, the lender can repossess your car in Chapter 13 bankruptcy.
+But suppose you don't make the payments or catch up on any loan arrearages.
+In that case, the lender can repossess your car in Chapter 13 bankruptcy.
 Learn more about your car in Chapter 13 bankruptcy.

 Our Editor's Picks for You |